Cold Weather Photography Tips

 Cold Weather Portrait Tips

 • The first priority, as always, is everyone’s safety and happiness.
 We work quickly and do some planning and get some great photos.
 We never push it.
 We keep things cozy and fun.

 • First step is to include any stylish warm weather clothing.
-My stylist can help with this.
 Neon ski jackets should be substituted for something a little more subdued, like a peacoat.
 Janie & Jack often has great coats for children.

 • If you want jacket-free portraits, the subjects get into place wearing the jackets.
 We get the portrait all set up, do the test shots with jackets on, and then the subjects quickly take off the jackets for photos, then quickly put them back on.